CiscoDevNet/intersight-powershell/docs/New-IntersightHyperflexKeyEncryptionKey.md

 ```

 ### -Kek
-Key encryption key used to encrypt the DEK&amp;apos;s on the HyperFlex cluster.
+Key encryption key used to encrypt the DEK&apos;s on the HyperFlex cluster.

 ```yaml
 Type: string